 Lisa Left Eye Lopes Net Worth

-Lisa Left Eye Lopes net worth: Lisa Left Eye Lopes was an American singer-songwriter, dancer, and rap artist who had a net worth of $500 thousand at the time of her death in 2002.
-She was best-known for being a member of the singing group TLC which experienced enormous success in the 1990s.
+Lisa Left Eye Lopes was an American singer-songwriter, dancer, and rap artist who had a net worth of $500 thousand at the time of her death in 2002.
+Lisa Lopes was best-known for being a member of the singing group TLC which experienced enormous success in the 1990s.
 Later, she scored US top 10 singles as a solo artist with "U Know What's Up" and "Not Tonight," and produced the girl group Blaque.
-In 2002, Lopes was killed in a car crash while doing charity work in Honduras.
+Tragically, in 2002, Lopes was killed in a car crash while doing charity work in Honduras.

 Around the release of "FanMail," Lopes was vocal about her misgivings with TLC, and how she felt she was unable to express herself in the band.
 Her contributions to songs had been greatly reduced, and there was much friction between her and her fellow band members.